Russian summer residents explained the ban on parsley

-If it is proved that parsley seeds are grown for the purpose of obtaining oil, then liability is threatened for this under Article 228 of the Criminal Code of Russia.
-It provides for a fine of up to 40 thousand rubles or salary or other income for three months, said Korchago.
-In addition, they can be punished with compulsory labor for up to 480 hours, or correctional labor for up to two years, restraint of liberty for up to three years, or imprisonment for the same period.
+The lawyer warned that the cultivation of seeds for the purpose of obtaining narcotic oil, provided that this is proven, is liable in accordance with Art.
+228 of the Criminal Code of the Russian Federation.
+According to the article, a fine of up to 40 thousand rubles or in the amount of wages or other income for a period of up to three months is imposed for such a crime.
+In addition, punishment in the form of compulsory labor for up to 480 hours, or correctional labor for up to two years is also possible.
+Karchago stressed that it is not excluded that the restriction of freedom for up to three years or imprisonment for the same period is possible.

-If the summer resident does not intend to use the seeds of curly parsley, then you should not be afraid to grow it in your summer cottage, the lawyer concluded.
+If you do not use the seeds of curly parsley in this way, then summer residents should not be afraid to grow it on their site, the lawyer concluded.

-Earlier, Nikita Chaplin, the chairman of the Union of Summer Residents of the Moscow Region and a member of the Moscow Regional Duma Committee on Property Relations and Land Use, explained why Russians should not be afraid of fines for daisies and dandelions on the site.
-According to Chaplin, in 2019 and 2020, summer residents were fined only for the presence of a cow parsnip on their territory.
-At the same time, he stressed that the sanctions affected only the owners of abandoned sites, who had not appeared there for years.
+On May 4, the first deputy chairman of the Moscow Regional Duma, chairman of the Union of Summer Residents of the Moscow Region, Nikita Chaplin, explained that summer residents who do not destroy weeds on their plots are not threatened with fines.

+Earlier, lawyer Tatyana Matsukova said that summer residents who do not destroy weeds on their plots, including dandelion and chamomile, are allegedly facing an administrative fine.

 #Russian #summer #residents #explained #ban #parsley